ethereum-optimism/optimism/specs/derivation.md

 - [`engine_getPayloadV2`] — retrieves a previously requested execution payload build.
 - [`engine_newPayloadV2`] — executes an execution payload to create a block.

+The current version of `op-node` uses the `v2` RPC methods from the engine API, whereas prior versions used the `v1` equivalents.
+The `v2` methods are backwards compatible with `v1` payloads but support Shanghai.

 [`engine_forkchoiceUpdatedV2`]: exec-engine.md#engine_forkchoiceupdatedv2
 [`engine_getPayloadV2`]: exec-engine.md#engine_getpayloadv2
 [`engine_newPayloadV2`]: exec-engine.md#engine_newpayloadv2